Ronnie Hilton: Career

 Hilton kept on performing well into the 1960s, in summer seasons and Christmas shows, and was also a regular fixture in pantomimes in Hull, at the New Theatre, but knew that his chart days were behind him.
 In 1967 he released a single with covers of "If I Were a Rich Man" and "The Laughing Gnome" on the A-side and B-side respectively.
 It did not chart.
 In 1968, he participated in a successful album of songs from the then newly released film, Chitty Chitty Bang Bang.
 This was issued on the budget Music For Pleasure label, and was his only charting album.
 He appeared as a guest on the BBC's Morecambe & Wise Show in June 1971.

+He appeared as a guest star on Granada TV's variety show The Wheeltappers and Shunters Social Club (1974-1977 TV series) in episode 4, in 1974.
+He was then the top of the bill for episode 26 (series 4) on 2 August 1975 of The Wheeltappers and Shunters Social Club.

 Hilton suffered a stroke in 1976, which hindered his progress for a time.
 He also encountered financial problems.
 Following his recovery, he presented Sounds of the Fifties, a nostalgic radio series for BBC Radio 2.
 The British Academy of Song Composers and Authors honoured him with its gold medal for services to popular music in 1989.
 He died in Hailsham, East Sussex from another stroke, aged 75.

 He was twice married.
 He had three children (Geraldine, Jane and Derry) with his first wife, Joan.
 She died in 1985.
 He was married to Christine Westoll from 1989 to 2001; together they had a son, Simon (born in 1966 during their earlier affair).